euvl/v-clipboard/README.md

 2. Using `this.$clipboard(value)` function.

-This one is simle :-)
+This one is simple :-)

 ### Examples